iamBehzad/Streamlit/README.md

 PyCaret_Vaccination.ipynb ====> Python Code of some various regressor Model for prediction Covid Vaccination with PyCaret module

-Covid.py ===> Pythone Codes of deploying RandomForestRegressor, DecisionTreeRegressor, KNeighborsregressor, LinearRegression Model on Streamlit
+Covid.py ===> Python Codes of deploying RandomForestRegressor, DecisionTreeRegressor, KNeighborsregressor, LinearRegression Model on Streamlit